-A splice in which fibers are joined mechanically but not fused together.
-An optical fiber splice accomplished by fixtures or materials, rather than by thermal fusion.
+A splice in which fibres are joined mechanically but not fused together.
+An optical fibre splice accomplished by fixtures or materials, rather than by thermal fusion.

-Mechanical stress on a fiber that introduces local discontinuities, which results in light leaking from the core to the cladding by a process called mode coupling.
+Mechanical stress on a fibre that introduces local discontinuities, which results in light leaking from the core to the cladding by a process called mode coupling.

 The smallest radius an optical fiber or fiber cable can bend before increased attenuation or breakage occurs.

-The loss of power resulting from angular misalignment, lateral displacement, and fiber end separation.
+The loss of power resulting from angular misalignment, lateral displacement and fibre end separation.

-Dispersion arising from differences in the times that different modes take to travel through multimode fiber.
+Dispersion arising from differences in the times that different modes take to travel through multimode fibre.